JoaoCarvalhomcz/JoaoCarvalhomcz/README.md

 Ensure you replace [Your Name] and the LinkedIn link with your actual details to maintain a professional and authentic profile.

-Claro!
-Aqui está uma versão refinada e bem organizada do seu perfil em português:
-# Olá, sou [Seu Nome]! 🇧🇷
+# Olá, sou João Carvalho! 🇧🇷

 ## 🚀 Habilidades Técnicas